sbordeyne/plugins-nodejs-sdk/README.md

 The Plugin examples provided with the SDK are all tested and you can read their tests in order to build your own tests.

 Testing Plugins is highly recommended.

+## Migration from 0.3.x to 0.4.x

+* the type `Value` has been removed and replaced by a serie of specialized types.
+Following this change, `PluginProperty` has been transformed to a discriminated union (see the eponym section at https://www.typescriptlang.org/docs/handbook/advanced-types.html ).

+* in `EmailRendererBaseInstanceContext`, `EmailRouterBaseInstanceContext`, `ActivityAnalyzerBaseInstanceContext`, `BidOptimizerBaseInstanceContext`and `AdRendererBaseInstanceContext` the fields `creativeProperties`, `routerProperties`, `activityAnalyzerProperties`, `bidOptimizerProperties` and `displayAdProperties` have been rename `properties` which is now typed as a `PropertiesWrapper`.

+* `PropertiesWrapper` is a class with a constructor that takes as parameter an `Array<PluginProperty>`.
+The `PropertiesWrapper` normalize the array to give an access to these properties by their `technical_name` in O(1).

+* `core.BidOptimizerResponse` has been replaced by `core.ResponseData<core.BidOptimizer>`.
+Other kinds of Response with a `data` field still have an alias but we recommand to use the `core.ResponseData<X>` syntax.

+* `core.ResponseData` and `core.ResponseListOfData` have been respectively renamed `core.DataResponse` and `core.DataListResponse`

 ## Migration from 0.2.x to 0.3.x